OpenOLAT/OpenOLAT-docs/README.md

 You need to install mkdocs-material >= version 8.2.

 #### Update

 From time to time you need to update everything:

+	# Basic Python 3 installation.
+Example how this is done on the mac
 	# Upgrade python really only if you need
 	brew upgrade python